tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

 Once you are logged, start with creating a Farm:

-  - Open the Farm creation dialogue by clicking on the '+' symbol.
+1. Open the Farm creation dialogue by clicking on the '+' symbol.
-  - Choose a name you wish to use for your farm.
+2. Choose a name you wish to use for your farm.
 You can change the name later.
-  - Enter mining credentials.
+3. Enter mining credentials.
 You will be able to change the credentials later as well as add other pools.
-  - The Farm ID for your farm has been created.
+4. The Farm ID for your farm has been created.

 The Farm ID is a string you have to set on your Braiins OS+ devices you wish to connect to the Farm.

 *******************
-Connect to the Farm
+Connect Devices to a Farm
 *******************

 In order to connect a device to your Braiins OS+ Manager Farm, you need to: